Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a bold and forceful symbol, your work begins to disintegrate as quickly as it was drawn.
 Make an Expertise attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Deal 2d8 + 2 \* Presence hybrid eldritch-arcane damage.
 - **2 essence:** Deal 3d8 + 3 \* Presence hybrid eldritch-arcane damage.